Feedback (Kanye West song)

-"Feedback" is a song by American hip-hop artist Kanye West from his seventh studio album The Life of Pablo (2016).
-It includes a sample of "Talagh" by Googoosh and West raps about his career experiences.
+"Feedback" is a song by American rapper Kanye West from his seventh studio album, The Life of Pablo (2016).
+It includes a sample of "Talagh" by Googoosh, and West raps about his career experiences.
 The song charted on both the US Billboard Hot 100 and UK Singles Chart at number 99 and 92 respectively in 2016.

 Composition

 The song features a sample of 1975 track "Talagh" by Iranian singer Googoosh, which is used throughout it.
 Within the track, West raps about the fame and success that he has experienced throughout his career.

-Once all of the changes to the featuring album had been made by June 2016, "Feedback" saw completely revamped production and this led to a longer running time than its original length.
+During the timespan of updates for The Life of Pablo had been finished by June 2016, "Feedback" saw revamped production, resulting in a longer running time than its original length.

 Release

-In May 2015, a viewer of one of West's fashion presentations posted a snippet of the song being played there and it was originally rumored to be titled either "Good News" or "A Long Time" before the track's title was officially announced and rumours also had for the snippet to be from his upcoming album that was scheduled to be released under the title of Swish at the time.
-"Feedback" was scheduled to not be part of The Life of Pablo at one point, since Travis Scott took to Twitter after West released the final track listing and thanked him for putting it back on the album.
+In May 2015, an attendee at one of West's fashion presentations posted a snippet of "Feedback" being played online.
+After the snippet was posted, the song was rumored to be titled either "Good News" or "A Long Time".
+It was also rumored to be released as part of West's then-upcoming album, at the time titled Swish.
+The song was intended to be scrapped from The Life of Pablo at one point, as Travis Scott took to Twitter to thank West for keeping the track on the album, coming after the latter released the album's the final track listing.
+When the song was originally released to Tidal, it was accidentally titled "Freestyle 4", with the latter also mistakenly being titled "Feedback".

 Critical reception

-Alexis Petridis of The Guardian voiced the belief that the song showed West as being self-aware, describing it as him "wondering aloud whether he's actually gone round the twist".
-Philip Lewis of Mic felt great about the confidence shown by West on the track.
+"Feedback" received generally positive reviews from music critics.
+Writing for The Guardian, Alexis Petridis believed the song showed West as self-aware, describing it as him "wondering aloud whether he's actually gone round the twist".
+Philip Lewis of Mic complimented the confidence shown by West on the track.
+NME's Luke Morgran Britton compared the song's "urgency and atonal" to that of West's 2013 album Yeezus, writing that "Yeezy returning back to his freestyle roots will excite old school fans bewildered by everything he’s done post-808s & Heartbreak."
+For Noisey Vice, Nick Greene responded to West's "name on genius that ain't crazy" line by describing Paul Newman as "a genius who wasn't crazy", although still praised "Feedback" as "a very good song".
+At Paste, Ryan Reed called the track "a hypnotic, erratic highlight" of the album.